devhub-tud/devhub/CONTRIBUTING.md

 When the JPA plugin for Eclipse generates a lot of false errors, you can disable the validation under `Preferences > Validation > JPA Validator`.

 ### Code Formatting
 We do not write getters/setters and equals/hashcode implementations ourselves, but instead use the Lombok `@Data` and `@EqualsAndHashcode` annotations for that.
-Prevent overusage of Lombok, try to limit it to JPA classes and Jackson models.
+Prevent overuse of Lombok, try to limit it to JPA classes and Jackson models.

 ### Schema changes
 We use Liquibase to perform the required schema changes in deployment.